-- Moving the Chair with Foot: In case that the player can’t move the wheel with his hands due to the lack of capacity.
+- Moving the Chair with Foot: In case the player can’t move the wheel with his hands due to the lack of capacity.
 He/she can use one foot to move the chair.

-In accordance with the above-mentioned rule of moving the wheelchair with one foot.
+By the above-mentioned rule of moving the wheelchair with one foot.
 No part of the foot should be in contact with the surface of the ground:

 - During the forward movement of the swing plus when the rackets hit the ball.

-- From starting the service and until the racket hits the ball.
+- From starting the service until the racket hits the ball.
 If the player violates the above rules it can result in losing a point.

-Rules mentioned for the able-bodied are the same as the normal tennis rules.
+Rules mentioned for the able-bodied are the same as normal tennis rules.
 And for the wheelchair player, the rules are the same as discussed above.